These very flavorful keto cheese muffins are made with almond flour, cheddar, and parmesan.

 - Try adding a pinch of dried oregano or dried thyme.

-- You can mix a handful of bacon bits into the batter.
+- You can mix ¼ cup of bacon bits into the batter.

-I like to have these tasty muffins for breakfast.
-They're absolutely wonderful on their own with my cup of morning coffee. ☕ They are even better with some butter.
+I like to have these muffins for breakfast.
+They're wonderful on their own with my cup of morning coffee (or iced coffee), and they're even better with some butter!

 They're also great topped with poached eggs or smashed avocado.
-Sometimes I use them like a roll of sorts, serving them with chili or with hamburger soup for dinner.
+Sometimes, I use them like a roll of sorts, serving them with no-bean chili or vegetable beef soup for dinner.

-You can keep the leftovers in the fridge, in an airtight container, for 4-5 days.
-Reheat them in the microwave on 50% power, starting with 10 seconds per side.
+You can keep the leftovers in an airtight container in the fridge for 4-5 days.
+Reheat them in the microwave at 50% power, starting with 10 seconds per side.

 You can also freeze these muffins in freezer bags for up to 3 months.
 It's easy to defrost them in the microwave.